steveloughran/kerberos_and_hadoop/sections/secrets.md

 # Low-Level Secrets

 > Among the agonies of these after days is that chief of torments — inarticulateness.
 What I learned and saw in those hours of impious exploration can never be told — for want of symbols or suggestions in any language.

 > *[The Shunned House](https://en.wikipedia.org/wiki/The_Shunned_House), HP Lovecraft, 1924.*

+## `krb5.conf` and system property `java.security.krb5.conf`

+You can do two things when setting up the JVM binding to the `krb5.conf` kerberos binding file.

+*1. Change the realm with System Property `java.security.krb5.realm`*

+This system property sets the realm for the kerberos binding.
+This allows you to use a different one from the default in the krb5.conf file.

+Examples

+    -Djava.security.krb5.realm=PRODUCTION

+    System.setProperty("java.security.krb5.realm", "DEVELOPMENT");

+The JVM property MUST be set before UGI is initialized.

+*2. Switch to an alternate `krb5.conf` file.

+The JVM kerberos operations are configured via the `krb5.conf` file specified in the JVM option `java.security.krb5.conf` which can be done on the JVM command line, or inside the JVM

+		System.setProperty("java.security.krb5.conf", krbfilepath);

+The JVM property MUST be set before UGI is initialized.

+Notes

+* use double backslash to escape paths on Windows platforms, e.g. `C:\\keys\\key1`, or `\\\\server4\\shared\\tokens`
+* Different JVMs (e.g. IBM JVM) want different fields in their `krb5.conf` file.
+How can you tell?
+Kerberos will fail with a message

 ## JVM Kerberos Library logging